microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

 ## Registration

-The developer should always call the Push Registration API first to register the current process as
-<br/> the COM server before retrieving the PushActivationArgs.
+The developer should always call the Push Registration API first to register the current process as the COM server before retrieving the PushActivationArgs.
 Order matters!

 ## Foreground API calls

-It is recommended that the developer subscribes to channel requests and Push events if the app is launched <br/> in foreground context.
-This is to ensure that subsequent Push and channel events can be handled by the <br/>running process.
+It is recommended that the developer subscribes to channel requests and Push events if the app is launched in foreground context.
+This is to ensure that subsequent Push and channel events can be handled by the running process.

 ## Seperating Activator Registration flow from Channel Request flow